Kernix13/markdown-cheatsheet/README.md

 Here are the characters you will use in Markdown.
 They will be covered in each section after this one:

 ````
-# Has tags for headines and anchor links
+# Hash tags for headines and anchor links
 @ for at mentions
 [] for links, checked lists / tasks, and footnotes
 () for links